4 common problems for IT Managers and how co-sourcing can help

 Problem Three: Not enough time

-Many IT Managers may have to deal with the issue of stretching limited resources.
+Many IT managers may have to deal with the issue of stretching limited resources.
 One area this can arise is the Service Desk.
 IT Managers often find themselves juggling internal service requests, ongoing maintenance and monitoring, projects and business priorities.
 If you don’t have the resources to cover all these points then partnering with a co-sourcing provider who can offer a proven Service Desk could be a good option to consider.

 Problem Four: Hitting KPIs

 Like many other departments, the IT department has its own KPIs and targets to hit but this can sometimes feel difficult if your resources are already stretched.
 Co-sourcing provides an efficient, cost-effective and flexible way to optimise results, without drastically increasing overheads or losing control.
-It can free up time so IT Managers can concentrate on the areas best managed by an internal team, confident in the knowledge that experienced partner has responsibility for the rest of the tasks.
+It can free up time so IT Managers can concentrate on the areas best managed by an internal team, confident in the knowledge that an experienced partner has responsibility for the rest of the tasks.

 Co-sourcing can be a great option for those businesses who want to develop an internal IT team, but also require additional support for particular areas.
 It’s not designed to replace an existing team, but rather help supplement skill gaps on an as-needed basis.

 The flexibility of this approach means IT managers can decide what to keep in-house and what to outsource.
 The most important thing is that you find the right partner for your business.
-A good co-sourcing partner will always work in partnership with you and ensure a seamless integration with your existing team.
+A good co-sourcing partner will always work in partnership with you and ensure seamless integration with your existing team.